 Answer: It depends.
-Does the person still drive your car on a regular basis?
+Does the person still drive your car regularly?
 Is the person a licensed household member?
 If the person has access to your vehicle or frequently operates it, then it’s unlikely that your car insurance company will let you take him off of your policy.

-To remove a person from your car insurance policy, especially if the person was living with you previously, you may be required to show proof that the person has moved out of your residence and/or has his own car insurance policy in place.
+To remove a person from your car insurance policy, especially if the person used to live with you, you might have to prove that the person has moved out of your residence and/or has his own car insurance policy.

-If the person still lives with you or has access to your vehicle -- and thus in the eyes of your insurer still poses a risk to it -- then removing him completely from your policy isn’t likely unless he has turned in his license or has obtained a car insurance policy of his own.
+If the person still lives with you or has access to your vehicle, then removing him from your policy isn’t an option unless he has turned in his license or has obtained a car insurance policy of his own.